flexcompute-readthedocs/Flow360Documentation/docs/source/faq/faq.rst

 **Standard** storage allows for all operations: retry case, fork case, download all results including surface results and volumetric results.

-**Archived** storage disallow these operations: fork case, retry direct child case, download surface and volume results.
+**Archived** storage disables these operations: fork case, retry direct child case, download surface and volume results.

 How can I archive my case?
 --------------------------

-You can only archive case which status is **completed** and storage type is **standard**.
+You can only archive a case with status **completed** and storage type **standard**.

 To archive an individual case follow these steps\: